 Organizations must push down decision rights to the lower parts of the organization, bring in more accountability and transparency, and empower people to make decisions and tolerate positive failure.
 “We had open and honest discussions about what was working, and what wasn’t,” he says.

 Hire the Right Leaders and Partner with them

 Partner with leaders from other lines of business.
 Whether it’s talent strategy, human resources or corporate communications to help put in more robust communication vehicles in and out of IT.

 Trust your leaders to embody the change and spread it around.
 Once they start laying the threads of culture change into the fabric of the organization, you will see that the right people will stay and change and the wrong will move out since there are so many people leading the right way.
 “It was very early on that I partnered with our organizational development team outside of IT,” said Ferro.

 Introduce the Right Tools

 Encourage the use of video conferencing, social media or collaboration tools, and many other such tools.
 “We are very active on our own internal social media.
 Take, for instance, Adobe, one of the leading software developers in the world, is often lauded for possessing a great company culture.
 It uses mediums such as Twitter to share images online with the hashtag #AdobeLife.
 They also have a magazine which includes some of the highlights of the goings-on in Adobe.

 Remember the Overall Organizational Mission

-Ferro says, I have to be very clear with everybody in IT about what my CIO goals are and how they are tied to the overall mission and goals of my CEO,and the organization.”
-And if you’re a result-oriented organization, you have to exhibit a similar working culture where you hire good people, provide them with a great working culture and environment and expect them to deliver, keeping the overall organizational goals in mind.
+Ferro says I have to be very clear with everybody in IT about what my CIO goals are and how they are tied to the overall mission and goals of my CEO, and the organization.”
+And if you’re a results-oriented organization, you have to exhibit a similar working culture where you hire good people, provide them with a great working culture and environment and expect them to deliver, keeping the overall organizational goals in mind.

-This blog is inspired by a CIO Talk Network show on the same topic.
-You can click here to listen to the full show.
+This blog is inspired by a CIO Talk Network Podcast on the same topic.
+You can listen to the full Podcast.